Flat limit of massless scalar scattering in $\mathrm{AdS}_2$: Concluding remarks

 Additionally, even with AdS corrections, the momentum-conserving delta functions persist in the $\mathcal{S}$-matrix, albeit at subleading order.
 Our prescription for calculating the $\mathcal{S}$-matrix in the flat limit and, AdS corrections to it is an alternative to the paper \cite{Gadde:2022ghy} exploring massive scalar particle scattering.
 They define the ``$\mathcal{S}$-matrix'' from the Witten diagram computation to only those terms which are proportianal to the overall momentum conserving delta function.
 We also retain the same term involving the momentum conserving delta functions to subleading order.
 The delta functions originating from the momentum conservation are a consequence of translational symmetry.
 While AdS lacks translational symmetry, the concept of momentum conservation can still be upheld within the flat-space region.
 The defining equation of the annihilation and creation operators in our approach serves as the rationale for retaining the momentum conserving delta functions.
 The defining equation of the annihilation and creation operators given by

 In inverting the creation and annihilation operators through this eq.\eqref{def}, we still mode expand the free field in terms of the decomposition of plane waves.
 In the context of full AdS spacetime, discussing the ``$\mathcal{S}$-matrix'' doesn't hold meaningful significance because the wave packet reaches the asymptotic boundary and returns in a finite time.
-Nonetheless, it is of significance to delve into the correlation function, which, given suitable kinematics, can be determined by the $\mathcal{S}$-matrix in the flat limit of spacetime.
-As the correlation function possesses a well-defined nature, we can delve into the analysis of corrections to this outcome, particularly focusing on subleading terms that relate to the correlation function within the flat spacetime framework.
-Finally, we move on to talk about some fascinating open problems.
+Nonetheless, it is of significance to study the correlation function, which, given suitable kinematics, can be determined by the $\mathcal{S}$-matrix in the flat limit of spacetime.
+As the correlation function possesses a well-defined nature, we can study the AdS corrections, particularly focusing on subleading terms that relate to the correlation function within the flat spacetime framework.